Breaking Generational Cycles For a Healthy Marriage with Kristen Hallinan | Ep. 611

 Om Podcasten

 Far too many couples are just surviving their marriage when it was meant to thrive.
 This is the place for practical tips on how to build an awesome marriage.
 Our passion is to help you strengthen your marriage.
 Dr. Kim Kimberling hosts the show.
-Dr. Kim is the President of Awesome Marriage, has been married for 53 years, and has been a professional counselor for 40 years.
-He is the author of 7 Secrets to An Awesome Marriage and 14 Keys To Lasting Love.
-Dr. Kim is joined by co-host Lindsay Few, Content Director for Awesome Marriage.
-She has been married for 20 years.
-Her husband is a church planter, and they love ministering to married couples together.
-Tune in each week to hear practical ways on how to have an awesome marriage!
+Dr. Kim is the President of Awesome Marriage, has been married for over 50 years, and has been a professional counselor for 40+ years.
+He is the author of 7 Secrets to An Awesome Marriage ,14 Keys To Lasting Love, and most recently Love, Intimacy and Sex in the Second Half.
+Dr. Kim will be joined once a month by his wife of 55 years, Nancy Kimberling.
+He will also host other great guests that will teach and encourage you as you intentionally pursue an awesome marriage.
+Tune in each week to hear practical advice from Dr. Kim.
 This podcast is brought to you by the ministry of Awesome Marriage.